ErnstRoell/wsldesktop/README.md

 * Ubuntu-18.04    Running         2
 ```

-This guide does not work for version 1, if yours is not version 2, some great
+This guide does not work for version 1.
-tutorials exist to upgrade to version 2.
+If necessary, upgrade to version 2 before continuing.

 Now that it is verified that the prerequisites are in place, let's start with